-At the Family Enhancement Centre we realize that blended families can take many shapes, forms and sizes.
+At the Family Enhancement Centre we realize that families can take many shapes, forms and sizes.
 Some can include households with:

 - Parents with their biological children